bixb922/freezefs/README.md

        [--compress | --no-compress | -c] [--wbits WBITS] [--level LEVEL] [--silent] infolder outfile

-freezefs.py
+freezefs
 Utility to convert a folder and its subfolders to a single Python source.
 The output file can be then frozen in a Micropython image and mounted as a read only file system or extracted to flash.

 Examples:
-freezefs.py input_folder frozenfiles.py --target=/myfiles --on_import mount
+python -m freezefs input_folder frozenfiles.py --target=/myfiles --on_import mount

 positional arguments:
   infolder              Input folder path